RG-42

-The Soviet RG-42 (Ручная Граната образца 42 года > Ruchnaya Granata obraztsa 42 goda, "Hand Grenade pattern of [19]42 year") was a fragmentation grenade designed by S. G. Korshunov.
+The RG-42 (Ручная Граната образца 42 года) was a fragmentation grenade designed by S. G. Korshunov.

 While it was introduced as a stopgap measure to replace the complex and expensive RGD-33 grenade, it remained in use with the Soviet Union, Warsaw Pact countries, and allied nations such as People's Republic of China after World War II.
-In Soviet service it was used until 1981 during the Soviet-Afghan war.
+In Soviet service it was used until 1981 during the Soviet–Afghan war.

 Design

 Unlike the RGD-33, the RG-42 was a simple design, being a little more than a steel sheet cylinder filled with explosives.
-It required no casting and were produced in existing can factories.
+It required no casting and was produced in existing can factories.
 It also shared the UZRG fuse used on the F-1 grenade.

 It contained approximately 110-120 g of the high explosive (TNT) in a cylindrical stamped-metal can.
 According to Rottman, the fragmentation liner was a thin sheet of steel rolled into three layers with diamond shaped grooves.

 The RG-42 was fitted with a UZRG or UZRGM fuze with a 3.2−4.2 second delay, same types used by the F-1 and RGD-5 grenades.

 The grenade could be thrown about 30-40 m and has an effective fragmentation radius of approximately 25 m.
-While the blast effect is dangerous over radius of at least 10 m.
+The blast effect was dangerous over a radius of at least 10 m.

 The total weight of the grenade with the fuze was 420 g.